Ravish990/GsocProject/README.md

      Html css and javascript used in the Game.

 Set up:-
    Its simple, Make 3 files one of Html and other of css and last of javascript.
-Paste the respective code and and go live on the browser.
+Paste the respective code and go live on the browser.

 ![Screenshot 2024-11-25 153635](https://github.com/user-attachments/assets/0fbe1485-cff7-4fa5-9f13-f75f9d5ec064)
 This is the First Look of the Game.